 This is one of the most delicious things to eat in Hong Kong with kids!
 Check out more Chinese food here!

-Jump on the double decker bus and head out to Stanley Market.
+- Jump on the double decker bus and head out to Stanley Market.
 Keep an eye out on your way for the building with a hole in it.
 This building was designed with Feng Shui in mind and the hole is so the dragon that is said to live behind does not get his head trapped!
 Children will have a great time spending their allowance on the toys and gadgets.
-Teenagers will enjoy checking out the jewelery and clothes.
+Teenagers will enjoy checking out the jewelry and clothes.
 There are lots of souvenirs here too!
-One of the best souvenirs is to have their names carved in Chinese on a marble seal (chop) that they can dip in ink to print their name.
+One of the best souvenirs is to have your kids names carved in Chinese on a marble seal (chop) that they can dip in ink to print their name.
+Super fun!

-Escape the crowded streets and head to the beach at Repulse Bay.
-Children will adore cooling off in the waters and playing in the sands.
-The waters are shallow so its a good option for toddlers and small kids.
+- Escape the crowded streets and head to the beach at Repulse Bay.
+Children will adore cooling off in the refreshing waters and playing in the sands.
+The waters are shallow so it's a good option for toddlers and small kids too.
 Grab an ice cream from one of the local vendors!
 This is close by to Stanley Market so you might want to combine these two if you are short on time!

-A visit to Hong Kong Park is another great thing to do.
+- A visit to Hong Kong Park is another great thing to do.
 It is a great place to visit with babies and toddlers (though not stroller friendly as there are lots of steps).
-Children will enjoy playing with their new friends at the huge playground, exploring the bird aviary, ponds and look out tower.
+Your kids will enjoy playing with their new friends at the huge playground, exploring the bird aviary, ponds and look out tower.
 You can easily spend a few hours here!

-A visit to Mong Kok is one of the must see Hong Kong attractions for kids.
+- A visit to Mong Kok is one of the must see attraction in Hong Kong with kids.
 This area is filled with several lively markets selling everything imaginable.
 Children will love strolling through the gold fish market and seeing fish of all shapes and sizes hanging from plastic bags and bowls.
 The flower market is beautiful with the beautiful aromas flowing to the streets!
 Very colourful and super cheap!
 There are also markets selling children's clothes, toys and stickers.
 If you love shopping or browsing for trinkets this is the place to go!!

-Spend a few hours exploring Hong Kong Bay in search of the beautiful pink dolphins.
+- Spend a few hours exploring Hong Kong Bay in search of the beautiful pink dolphins.
 Your family will learn all about these dolphins from the guides on the many boat tours in the area!
 This is not to be missed as seeing dolphins in the wild is something you'll remember for a lifetime!

-Another one of the fun things to do is to take a ride on the Star Ferry.
-Your family will enjoy a ride across the harbor from Hong Kong to Kowloon where you can see the amazing Hong Kong skyline.
+- Another really fun thing to do is to take a ride on the Star Ferry.
+Enjoy a ride across the harbor from Hong Kong to Kowloon where you can see the amazing (yes it really is!)
+Hong Kong skyline.
 If you are there in late November or December you are in for a real treat as the skyline is totally decorated for Christmas with light displays galore!
 No one does Xmas quite like Hong Kong!
-You will see the busy harbor with boats and Chinese junks.
-The ferry is a recreation of a double decker boat from the 1920's complete with sailors in traditional uniforms -a must do in Hong Kong with kids!
+You will see the harbor crawling with boats, yachts and stunning Chinese junks.
+The Star Ferry is a re-creation of a double decker boat from the 1920's complete with sailors in traditional uniforms -a must do in Hong Kong with kids!

-Have dinner aboard the Jumbo Floating Restaurant in Hong Kong Harbour.
-The kids will love seeing this beautiful boat all lit up an night.
+- Have a sumptuous seafood dinner aboard the Jumbo Floating Restaurant in Hong Kong Harbour.
+You will love seeing this beautiful boat all lit up at night.
 The kids will have a great time looking at all the fish in the tanks.
 One of the things you will enjoy in Hong Kong with kids!